kwoktung/markdown-resume-generator/README.md

 ## AI Chatbox Feature

-This application includes an AI-powered chatbox to assist users with resume writing.
+This application includes an AI-powered chatbox to assist users with writing.
 The AI assistant appears as a floating button in the editor and provides:

-- Intelligent suggestions for improving resume content
+- Intelligent suggestions for improving content
-- Help with writing professional summaries, job descriptions, and achievements
+- Help with writing professional documents
 - Grammar and tone improvements
 - Format and structure recommendations